kaitlinsinger1/inspace/docs/index.md

 Next you will need to download the R code that is specific to the Inspace project.

-   * [Click this link](url) to download a zipped file of the R code for Inspace.
+   * [Click this link](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/aybloom/inspace/tree/Inspace/docs/Inspace) to download a zipped file of the R code for Inspace.
 If you are prevented on downloading files due to a firewall, email Amy and she can send you a zipped folder of the code via email.

 ### Step 3: Open and run the R script to run the Inspace - ACMT Application

+ Finally, you are ready to run the Inspace application in your Rstudio environment, which will guide you through the process of uploading your data, geocoding (if necessary), and pulling environmental measures.

+   * In Rstudio in your browser, you will open the 'Inspace - ACMT Shiny App.R' file located in your Inspace folder (this folder is created when you upload the Inspace code in Step 2).
+   * In the top right of the page of code, click the 'Run App' button (green play button).
+This will open the Application in a new window.
+   * Follow instructions in the application to upload your data (be sure to check formatting of your data prior to uploading).
+   * If geocoding is necessary, follow the application instructions for geocoding and checking your geocodes.
+   * Run each data pull, one by one to pull environmental measures.
+Your progress can be check on the 'Overall Progress' tab of the application.
+   * All of your data pulls are saved in separate files in your Inspace > data_pull_measures folder in you Rstudio environment.

 ### Support or Contact.